MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-GST-Credit-and-Liability-Adjustment-for-Reverse-Charge-Service-Invoice.md

     |**SGST/UTGST Payable (Interim) Account**|-900|
     |**Vendor Account**|10000|

-2. GL Entries at the time of posting invoice where Input Tax Credit is available, will be as following:
+2. GL Entries at the time of posting invoice where Input Tax Credit is not available, will be as following:

     |Particulars|Amount|
     |----------------------------------|---------------------------------------|